artemkv/frontend_guidelines/README.md

 TODO: examples etc.

-My advice is to keep all the effects on the top of the application and avoid handling effects (i.e. using _React hooks_) in the components (keep components pure).
+My advice is to keep all the effects on the top of the application and avoid handling effects (i.e. using _React hooks_) in the components (keep components pure, as discussed above).

 ## Exceptions